Liam Gibbs

-Liam Geoffrey Gibbs (born 16 December 2002) is an English professional footballer who plays as a midfielder for club Norwich City.
+Liam Geoffrey Gibbs (born 16 December 2002) is an English professional footballer who plays as a midfielder for club Preston North End on loan from club Norwich City.

 Career

 Ipswich Town

 Gibbs joined the Ipswich Town academy in 2011, progressing through the club's youth system and captaining the club's youth sides at under-15 and under-16 levels.
 He signed a scholarship in 2018.
 He made his first-team debut for the club on 12 November 2019, appearing as a second-half substitute in a 1–0 away loss to Colchester United in an EFL Trophy group stage match.
 On 16 December, Gibbs signed his first professional contract with the club, signing an 18-month deal.

 Norwich City

 On 23 July 2021, Gibbs joined East Anglian rivals Norwich City for an undisclosed fee, signing a four-year deal.

 In April 2023, Gibbs scored his first senior goal for Norwich in an away EFL Championship fixture against Blackburn Rovers.
+In May 2023, he was named as the club's Young Player of the Season.

 In July 2023, Gibbs signed a new five-year deal with Norwich to run through to 2028.
-He also was given the number 8 shirt, previously worn by Isaac Hayden.